tomwhartung/jmws_accoutrements/doc/ubuntu/specific_hosts/2016-ava/6b-https-lets_encrypt-configuration.md

 ```
 #Include conf-available/serve-cgi-bin.conf
 ```
-- [ ] The following lines show how to do this for the `groja.com` site:
+- [ ] Add lines similar to the following, which show how to do this for the `groja.com` site:
 ```

 ###